Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Be on time**
     Arrive a little early.
 You will have more time to find the place and meet the landlord.
 If you are late, tell the landlord as soon as you can.[^28]
 - **Be pleasant**
     Be polite and friendly.
 Greet the landlord or the agent.
 Speak German if you can.
+It's important to make a good impression.
 - **Don't complain**
     If you start finding problems with the apartment, you look like you will be a difficult tenant.
 - **Don't negotiate**
     The rent is not negotiable.
-There are dozens of other candidates.
-The price will not go down.
+There are dozens of other people who want this apartment.
+The price will not go down, and you won't get the apartment.

 ## 5. Apply for the apartment

 If you like the apartment, apply for it as soon as you can.
 Send the [required documents](#required-documents).
-Some landlords accept printed documents during the visit.
+You can sometimes apply during the viewing.

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)